 2) How many tools and indicators need to be aligned: when an FX trader is using certain tools and indicators, it does not mean that all of them need to be aligned.
 Traders can look for a certain mixture of confluence, although this can be better achieved when trading with a discretionary method.
 Which mix is required can depend on the market structure to enhance results.

 3) A good rule of thumb, which my mentor has always told me, is this: find 3 reasons to take the trade and make sure that there maximum one but preferably zero reasons not to take a trade.
 Remember everyone needs a mentor; make sure to get one yourself.
-If you are looking for a mentor please click here.
+Or you can read our trading blog as a guide.

 HOW TO TRADE CONFLUENCE